-- Personnel Data in Employer/Employee Relationships including: access and disclosure of personal data, data matching, sensitive data, ethnic monitoring, and collection of personal data - Security including: CCTV, telephone, internet and e-mail usage, disposal of confidential waste, manual records and the security of buildings. - TP/009 Policy for Access to Health Records including patient access to their own records and the disclosure of Patient Information. - TP/30 Records Management Retention and Disposal Policy and Procedure on the length of time records must be held.
+- Confidential and Personal Identifiable Information (Confidentiality Code of Conduct). - Security including: CCTV, telephone, internet and e-mail usage, disposal of confidential waste, manual records and the security of buildings. - TP009 Policy for Access to Health Records including patient access to their own records and the disclosure of Patient Information. - TP30 Records Management Retention and Disposal Policy and Procedure on the length of time records must be held.

-7. Fair Obtaining/Processing
+8. Fair Obtaining/Processing